 Berlin’s Main Station – Berlin Hauptbahnhof

 A large modern station, with lots of facilities, including a lounge for first-class ticket holders (serving complimentary drinks and snacks), ATMs, and lots of sandwich shops and fast-food restaurants.
 Although, it was obviously very busy, I found it easier to navigate than Prague’s station.
 It is also well-connected to the city’s transport system (with both S-bahn and U-bahn trains stopping here) and we had no problem in getting a taxi out the front.
-Arriving in the center of town was also much more convenient than arriving at the airport.
+Arriving in the center of town was also much more convenient than having to make your way from the airport.

 Berlin to Prague: All Aboard!